MONDAYS ONLINE LECTURES

 With Chris Boïcos

-Our second lecture will cover the period from the advent of Louis XV to the outbreak of the French Revolution (1715-1789) also known as the “Age of Enlightenment”.
+Our first lecture will cover the period from the advent of Henri IV to the death of Louis XIV (1589-1715).

 You will be receiving the Zoom meeting details as soon as you register & pay for the chosen lecture(s)